corith/LousGame/README.md

 - implement wild cards (LG-100)
     - incorporate them into the computer decision making system

-- fix duplicate card bug
-    - pretty sure it is a result of the reshuffle adding duplicate cards

 - improve "decision" system of the computer player (LG-101)
-    - for the real decision system thouhg it currently it prioritizes ofAKinds over runs
+    - it currently it prioritizes ofAKinds over runs
-        - it also does not consider the value of cards in a pair - will drop a card in a pair sometimes instead of a single unused card
+        - add the ability for computer to prioritize specifc runs over ofAKinds and vice versa

 - fine tune the "discard" and "pick-up" interface for the player (LG-102)
     - possibly a "vim like" interface for the four suits